-Acknowledgements: Cover Image from the Cathedral stained glass, © Alexander Darling; used by permission.
+Acknowledgements: Cover Image is The Resurrection by Piero della Francesca (1463), a fresco in the Museum of Sansepolcro, Italy.
+Photograph made available under creative commons license CC-BY-SA 4.0 and downloaded from commons.wikimedia.org/wiki/File:La_fresque_de_La_R%C3%A9surrection.jpg on 04/15/25.
 Rubrics adapted from the Washington National Cathedral Orders of Service, April 30, 2023.
+Alternative Collect from Common Worship: Additional Collects (2004) alt.
 Scripture quotations are taken from the New Revised Standard Version Updated Edition.
 Copyright © 2021 National Council of Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved worldwide.
-Alternative Collect is taken from Revised Common Lectionary Prayers (2002) alt.
-Invitation to Confession, Introduction to the Peace and Blessing are taken from Common Worship: Times and Seasons: churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/times-and-seasons-2, accessed on Mar 27, 2024.
-Gloria, Sanctus and Agnus Dei from the Mass of St Denis by Barrie Cabena, Book of Common Praise ## 691, 694, 701.
+Kyrie eleison adapted from traditional Russian chant, Common Praise #706.
+Psalms are taken from 'A Liturgical Psalter: The Psalter of The Book of Alternative Services Emended for Contemporary Liturgical Use' by authority of General Synod, 2016.
+Gospel Acclamation by David M. Young, Common Praise #716.
+Intercessions, Invitation to Confession, Introduction to the Peace and Blessing taken from Common Worship: Times and Seasons churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/easter, accessed on 2/18/2025.
+Gloria, Sanctus and Agnus Dei from the Mass of St. Denis by Barrie Cabena, Common Praise #691, #694 and #701.
 Music and sung texts are reproduced in accordance with the terms of One License # A-707055.

 All Cathedral Choral Eucharist services are livestreamed via video for our online congregation.
-By participating in this service, you acknowledge that you may be visible on live broadcast or archived video.
+By participating in this ser-vice, you acknowledge that you may be visible on live broadcast or archived video.
 If you are uncomfortable about the possibility of appearing on video, please see a greeter to be directed to a more private area.